ArchAstroArchAgents

 Benchmarks

 Most agent platforms bolt memory onto a vector DB and move on.
-We ran our retrieval stack against two published benchmarks and cite the papers’ own numbers.
+We publish results against four academic benchmarks instead.
+All results use GPT-4o as the answering model.

 ConfigurationAccuracySource

-Two slash commands pin the ArchAgents plugin to Claude Code.
-From that point on, a natural-language prompt is enough — Claude discovers the agent's attached tools, skills, and knowledge, and answers from the same operating surface the live agent uses.
+Run setup once from your terminal, restart Claude Code, then invoke embed inside Claude.
+From that point on, Claude discovers the agent's attached tools, skills, and knowledge, and answers from the same operating surface the live agent uses.

 Claude Code